|

 | With neap tides in less than 40' of water avoid fishing

-under the boat, practice casting away from the boat.
-Be warned this is a team
+under the boat so practice casting well away from the boat.
+This is a team

 |

-Big hooks don't catch the small and interesting
+Big hooks wont catch the small and interesting

 species! |